Whale Watching In Iceland

 Welcome to Reykjavik!

 Reykjavik, the capital of Iceland, is another sought-after whale watching destination in the city throughout the year.
 And the biggest reason for the high success rate here is the Faxafloi bay in its vicinity.
 The shallow and nutrient-filled water of this bay makes it appealing to minke whales and humpbacks.
-Besides, during the summertime it often houses puffins, white-beaked dolphins, harbour porpoises and much more!
+During the summertime it often houses puffins, white-beaked dolphins, harbour porpoises and much more!

 If you don’t want to spend the whole day on the waters, then the Reyjavik whale watching tours will be your best bet as most of them only last for around 3 hours.
 The usual pickup point is the Old Harbor of the city, but do cross-check to know the exact pickup point and time.